 Patients who are currently smoking, use tobacco products, or nicotine products (patch, gum, or nasal spray) are at a greater risk for significant surgical complications of skin dying, delayed healing, and additional scarring.
 Individuals exposed to second-hand smoke are also at potential risk for similar complications attributable to nicotine exposure.
 Additionally, smoking may have a significant negative effect on anesthesia and recovery from anesthesia, with coughing and possibly increased bleeding.
 Individuals who are not exposed to tobacco smoke or nicotine-containing products have a significantly lower risk of this type of complication.
-Please indicate your current status regarding these items below: I am a non-smoker and do not use nicotine products.
-I understand the risk of second-hand smoke exposure causing surgical complications.
-I am a smoker or use tobacco / nicotine products.
-I understand the risk of surgical complications due to smoking or use of nicotine products.
+Please indicate your current status regarding these items below:

+I am a non-smoker and do not use nicotine products. smoke exposure causing surgical complications.
+I un derstand the ri sk of seco ond-hand I am a smoker or use tobacco / nicotine products complications due to smoking or use of nicotine products. s.
+I understar nd the risk of surgical